 Supercharger is aware of domains for coordinating Distributed Subscriptions.

 Supercharger automatically designates the first collector in a domain as the “master collector” for that domain.
 This collector processes any domain level commands which at this time are limited to Distributed Subscription operations.
 The domain viewer dialog identifies the current master domain.

 If your master collector needs to be decommissioned or will be down for an extended period you can promote a different collector in the domain; look for the Promote button in that collector’s viewer dialog.
-There is no need to promote a new collector if the current master is will only be down for less than a day but be aware you will not be able to make any Distributed Subscription related changes during that time in the affected domain.
+There is no need to promote a new collector if the current master will only be down for less than a day, but be aware that you will not be able to make any Distributed Subscription related changes during that time in the affected domain.

 As explained in Implementing Windows Event Collection you must use Group Policy to target forwarder computers at your collectors.
 Group Policy requires a specially formatted string each collector that you wish to target.
 Supercharger provides this string for each controller in the domain, in that domain viewers dialog; the list is labeled as Subscription Manager.

 Distributed Subscriptions require periodic analysis by the master collector for the domain with the MaintainDistributedSubscriptionsCommand.
 By default, once daily Supercharger runs this command at midnight and as necessary when you modify a Distributed Subscription.
 You can run the MaintainDistributedSubscriptionsCommand on demand from the domain’s viewer dialog.